 Two H. L. Edmunds stationery store 1894 ads from Carol Jones.

-Left to right: North Side News header from Hazleton newspaper, 1956.
+Left to right, above: North Side News header from Hazleton newspaper, 1956.
 News items could be left at Fairchild's news stand.
 Woodie's sold newspapers and magazines, here with Pal Whitehead, photo taken by Ed Merrick.

 Freeland has had several newspapers in the past.
 There have also been stationery stores and news dealers in town.
 Stationers had shops where they sold some or all of these kinds of items: writing paper, envelopes, pencils and pens and ink, drawing paper, office supplies of various kinds, books, magazines, newspapers.
 News dealers sold newspapers and maybe magazines and even comic books in addition to whatever else they sold in their stores – for example, tobacco products, candy, soda, lottery tickets, etc. In addition to the local papers, Freeland news dealers also carried several papers from further afield.
 When I was growing up, for example, we subscribed to the Plain Speaker, and we bought the Philadelphia Inquirer and the New York Daily News at Woodie’s on Sundays.
 Fairchild’s on the next block up sold newspapers.
 I’m trying to remember if Nocchi’s also sold papers.